rchavarria/blog-post-incubator/unpublished-book-notes/javascript-patterns.md

 - in the iterator pattern, you have an object containing some sort of aggragete data
 - your object needs to provide a `next()` method
-- the aggregate object usually also provides a convenience `hasNext()` meothod
+- the aggregate object usually also provides a convenience `hasNext()` method
 - Echar un vistazo a [Iterables and iterators in ECMAScript 6](http://www.2ality.com/2015/02/es6-iteration.html)

 ### Decorator